SRI-CSL/do-like-javac/README.md

     dljc --lib path/to/checker.jar -t wpi --checker org.checkerframework.checker.nullness.NullnessChecker -- ./gradlew compileJava

 The `--checker` option is required.
-Its argument is the fully-qualified name of the checker you want to run.
+Its argument is the name of the checker you want to run.

 This tool also supports some other tool-specific optional arguments:
 * `--stubs /path/to/stubs` tells the checker to run with the specified stub files.